edwardsjtimothy/text_adventure/README.md

 **Development Goals**

-1. refactor combat functions in adventurers.py into one class agnostic function
-2. contain maneuver check in enemy constructor in a function so that the same block of code isn't repeated.
+1. refactor combat functions in adventurers.py into one class agnostic function *Complete* 2. contain maneuver check in enemy constructor in a function so that the same block of code isn't repeated.
-    a. better understand Python variable scoping
+    *Complete* a. better understand Python variable scoping
+3. Function to determine if player encounters random enemy while moving through the narrative.
+4. Function to manage player health regeneration out of while out of combat.
+    a.
+Develop a way for system to recognize and punish attempts to catalyze faster regeneration by switching back and forth between menus.
+5. Inventory and loot system
+    a.
+Inventory menu
+    b. loot tables with constructors to generate items
+    c.
+Items that impart bonuses to player or act on the player in some way.